 FHA Loan ( Federal Housing Administration)

 - Unlike USDA, with FHA the home you purchase can be located anywhere.
-Great for first time home buyers that want live in more populated locations like Miami, Atlanta, Jacksonville, Tampa, Orlando, St. Petersburg, West Palm Beach, etc.
+Great for first-time home buyers who want to live in more populated locations like Miami, Atlanta, Jacksonville, Tampa, Orlando, St. Petersburg, West Palm Beach, etc.

 - Also unlike USDA, there are no income limits for the family.
 You can make unlimited money.

 - FHA also has secure 30 or 15-year fixed terms with low interest rates.